amirhosseinzlf/SMARLA/README.md

 • The angular velocity of the pole.

-A reward of +1 in considered for each time step when the pole is still upright.
+A reward of +1 is considered for each time step when the pole is still upright.
 The episodes end in three cases:
-1. The cart is away from the center with a distance more than 2.4 units
+1. The cart is away from the center with a distance of more than 2.4 units
 2. The pole’s angle is more than 12 degrees from vertical
-3. The pole remains upright during 200 time-steps.
+3. The pole remains upright during 200 time steps.

 - **safety violation:** An episode is considered unsafe if the cart moves away from the center with a distance above 2.4 units, regardless of the accumulated reward.
 In such a situation, the cart can pass the border and cause damage to other entities in the surroundings, which is therefore considered a safety violation.

 ## Use Case 2: Mountain Car

-In the second case study, we have a DQN agent (impelented by stable baselines[1]) in Mountain Car environment from the OpenAI Gym library[2].
-Mountain car environment is an open-source and another widely used environment for RL agents
+In the second case study, we have a DQN agent (implemented by stable baselines[1]) in the Mountain Car environment from the OpenAI Gym library[2].
+The mountain car environment is an open-source and another widely used environment for RL agents

 In the Mountain Car problem, an under-powered car is located in a valley between two hills.
 Since the gravity is stronger than the engine of the car, the car cannot climb up the steep slope even with full throttle.
 The objective is to control the car and strategically use its momentum to reach the goal state on top of the right hill as soon as possible.
 The agent is penalized by -1 for each time step until termination.